awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

   However, because you can encrypt a copy of an unencrypted DB snapshot, you can effectively add encryption to an unencrypted DB instance\.
 That is, you can create a snapshot of your DB instance, and then create an encrypted copy of that snapshot\.
 You can then restore a DB instance from the encrypted snapshot, and thus you have an encrypted copy of your original DB instance\.
 For more information, see [Copying a DB Snapshot or DB Cluster Snapshot](USER_CopySnapshot.md)\.
 You don't need to encrypt an Amazon Aurora DB cluster snapshot in order to create an encrypted copy of an Aurora DB cluster\.
 If you specify a KMS encryption key when restoring from an unencrypted DB cluster snapshot, the restored DB cluster is encrypted using the specified KMS encryption key\.

 + DB instances that are encrypted cannot be modified to disable encryption\.

-+ You cannot have an encrypted Read Replica of an unencrypted DB instance or an unencrypted Read Replica of an encrypted DB instance\.

 + Encrypted Read Replicas must be encrypted with the same key as the source DB instance\.